OpenBB-finance/OpenBB/website/content/pro/workflows/index.md

 <ul className="grid grid-cols-1 gap-4 -ml-6">

 <NewReferenceCard
-    title="Simple Research"
+    title="Layouts and Watchlist"
-    description="This workflow involves researching a group of sector companies.
-You will create a new dashboard from the analyst template, add a new ticker to the Watchlist and then change the selection to the newly added ticker." url="/pro/workflows/research"
+    description="In this workflow you will create a new dashboard from the analyst template, add a new ticker to the Watchlist and then change the selection to the newly added ticker." url="/pro/workflows/layouts-watchlist"
 />

 <NewReferenceCard